All Episodes

 You are mandating that we join.

-You're gonna do that.
+You're going to do that.

 They won't.

-The elites will have their own plan set up as they do now, and it uh will not change.
+The elites will have their own plan set up as they do now, and it will not change.

 Back after this.